jasonmrimer/narwhal/README.md

 ## Build
 ### Client
-* Be sure dependencies are up to date with `cd client && yarn install`
+* Be sure dependencies are up to date with `cd client && yarn install`.
 * `cd client && yarn build`

 ### Backend